mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

         """ Account class for representing and manipulating bank accounts. """

         def __init__(self):
-            """ Create a new point at the origin """ self.__balance = 0
+            """ Create a new account with zero balance""" self.__balance = 0.00
-            self.__start = 0
-            self.__trans = []

     p = Account()        # Instantiate an object of type Account q = Account()        # and make a second Account

     print("Nothing seems to have happened with the accounts")

-During the initialization, for each of the objects, we created three attributes called `__balance`, `__start`, and `__trans`, and gave each attribute a starting value.
+During the initialization, for each of the objects, we created an attribute called `__balance` and gave that attribute a starting value.
 You will note that when you run the program, nothing seems to have happened.
 It turns out that this is not quite the case.
-In fact, two ``Accounts`` have been created, each having their attributes initialized: zero for balance and start; an empty list for their transactions.
-However, because we have not asked either account to do anything, we don't see any other result.
+In fact, two ``Accounts`` have been created, each having their attribute initialized to zero.
+However, because we have not asked either account to do anything, we don't see any apparent result.

 .. image:: Figures/objectpic4.png